vbudi000/cloudpak8s/_content/integration/onprem-offline.md

 ## Introduction

-This page describes all the steps on how to deploy the Integration Cloud Pak to a VMWARE onprem environment.
+This page describes all the steps on how to deploy the Integration Cloud Pak to a VMWARE onprem environment using the IBM Entitled registry.
 The steps below includes instructions to:
 1. Prepare the bastion node for installation
 2. Run the Integration Cloud Pak installer to deploy to an existing OpenShift cluster